A practical guide to HubSpot AI data sources

 The race to get AI into every business tool is officially on, and CRM platforms are right in the middle of the action.
 HubSpot has definitely made some waves with its "Breeze" suite of AI tools, which promises to give marketing, sales, and service teams a serious boost.
 But here’s the simple truth we all know: an AI is only as smart as the data it can learn from.

-While HubSpot has built an impressive, self-contained system, the biggest hurdle for most businesses is getting knowledge from sources outside the CRM.
-We’ll dig into why that’s such a common headache and show you a more flexible, straightforward way to give your AI the complete picture.
+While HubSpot has built an impressive, self-contained system, many businesses also look to integrate knowledge from sources outside the CRM.
+We’ll dig into how HubSpot handles this and show you a flexible, straightforward way to give your AI the complete picture using complementary tools.

 What exactly is HubSpot AI?